 - issue a training record to anyone other than the trainee named on the training record.

-Salary payment to foundation pharmacist trainees
+Salary payment to trainees pharmacists

 Trainees will not necessarily receive the whole of the training grant.
 It is up to the employer to decide what salary to offer, however it must meet the national minimum wage requirements.
 For up to date information on the national minimum wage, see the government website.